Danes99/journalism/scripts/README.md

+# Bash scripts

+## Description

+Here are some bash scripts to automate development.

-# Does it have execute permissions?
+## Does it have execute permissions?

 Try